qihuan0909/EMDB-Database-Tools-Local-Editer/README.md

 ## This project utilized AI applications such as CodeX for generation.

+## Due to personal reasons, I will not be maintaining this project in the long term, nor will I address PRs or issues.
+Please fork the project yourself.

 [English](#english) · [简体中文](#简体中文)

 An unofficial, local-first toolkit for decrypting, editing, and encrypting